 Students placed on Academic Separation will be suspended from the college for one semester.
-A registration restriction will be placed on the student's account to prevent any attempt to enroll while on Academic Separation.
+A registration restriction will be placed on the student's account to prevent any attempt to enroll while on Academic Separation which includes auditing of courses.
 Students who are placed on Academic Separation at the end of the spring semester, will be suspended for both the upcoming summer and fall semesters.

 If there are extenuating circumstances, a student may appeal the Academic Separation decision.
 The student may complete the Academic Separation Appeal Form to be considered for re-instatement by the committee.
+The student is strongly encouraged to schedule a meeting with their academic advisor to develop an academic improvement plan to accompany the appeal form.

 At the conclusion of the separation period, students may complete an appeal for re-enrollment privileges.
-Students who choose to appeal must meet with their academic advisor in order to review and revise his/ her academic plan and to complete the Academic Separation Appeal Form (ASAF).
+Students who choose to appeal must meet with their academic advisor in order to review and revise his/her academic plan and to complete the Academic Separation Appeal Form (ASAF).
 The student's completed ASAF must include a detailed explanation of the changes that the student plans to make in order to satisfy the Standards of Academic Progress.
 This appeal will be submitted to the Student Services faculty committee for consideration.

 If the ASAF appeal is granted, the student will be placed on Academic Notice II and must satisfy the requirements of that policy for the privilege of continued enrollment.
+The committee reserves the right to impose additional restrictions or conditions of reinstatement based on what they feel best supports the student's academic success.

-However if the student's appeal is denied, he/she may re-appeal if additional supporting documentation is available, if extenuating circumstances were a factor or after an appropriate time frame has passed as determined by the Student Services faculty committee.
+However, if the student's appeal is denied, he/she may re-appeal if additional supporting documentation is available, if extenuating circumstances were a factor or after an appropriate time frame has passed as determined by the Student Services faculty committee.

-Students who have been placed on Academic Separation for a second or subsequent semester may re-enroll only after receiving permission from the Vice President of Academic Services or the Vice President of Student Services.
-Students who wish to pursue this option must schedule an appointment with either Vice President to determine if any enrollment options exist.
+Students who have been placed on Academic Separation for a second or subsequent semester or their appeal was denied by the Student Services faculty committee, may appeal to the Vice President of Academic Services or the Vice President of Student Services.
+Students who wish to pursue this option must notify the Dean of Student Success in writing of their intent to appeal.
+The student has the right to submit any additional supporting documentation if available to add to their previous appeal documentation.